Plum Pox Virus In Ornamentals

 Short Distance Spread Within Orchards And Nurseries

 In natural settings such as orchards, PPV is spread only by aphids.
 About 12-15 species of aphids reported to transmit PPV occur in the fruit growing region of southeastern Pennsylvania.
-One of the most efficient vectors, the green peach aphid (Myzus persicae) colonizes peaches and other stone fruits; and the second most efficient vector, the spirea aphid (Aphis spiraecola), is a common migrant into stone fruit orchards in Pennsylvania (Wallis, et al. 2005) Therefore, the potential exists for aphid spread of PPV in Pennsylvania.
+One of the most efficient vectors, the green peach aphid (Myzus persicae) colonizes peaches and other stone fruits; and the second most efficient vector, the spirea aphid (Aphis spiraecola), is a common migrant into stone fruit orchards in Pennsylvania (Wallis, et al. 2005) Therefore, the potential exists for aphid spread of PPV.

 The mechanism by which aphids transmit PPV is called non-persistent transmission.
 Once the aphid probes into an infected plant and acquires the virus, the virus can only be transmitted by the aphid for a short time (minutes).
 Aphids make two kinds of probes on leaf surfaces, test probes and feeding probes.
 To determine whether the plant is a good food source, the aphid will make a test probe for only a few seconds (Feeding probes may last for hours.).
 Immediately following a short test probe the aphid may withdraw the stylet, fly to another plant, and test probe that plant.
 Rapid transmission of non-persistently transmitted potyviruses, including PPV, occurs during aphid test probes and not during the longer feeding probes.
 Aphids probing in an infected cell can transmit the acquired virus only to the next cell they feed on.
 The aphid cannot feed a single time on an infected plant and then transmit virus to several other healthy plants.
 Each aphid must feed directly on an infected plant, acquire sufficient virus, and then fly immediately to the next plant in order to effect a transmission.
 Because of this, aphids are thought to spread PPV from leaf to leaf or branch to branch while test probing a single tree resulting in multiple infection sites on one tree.